redtexts/texts/antagonism_ph_2000_beasts_of_burden.md

 ## Sources

 * Adams, Carol (1990), The sexual politics of meat.
-* Animal magazine (1998, no.3), The battle of Hillgrove.
+* Animal magazine (1998, no. 3), The battle of Hillgrove.
-* Animal magazine (1998, no.3), New Alliances on the Right.
+* Animal magazine (1998, no. 3), New Alliances on the Right.
-* Arkangel magazine (1999, no.21), Feminists for Animal Rights.
+* Arkangel magazine (1999, no. 21), Feminists for Animal Rights.
-* Aufheben magazine (1995, no.4), Kill or chill: analysis of the opposition to the Criminal Justice Bill.
+* Aufheben magazine (1995, no. 4), Kill or chill: analysis of the opposition to the Criminal Justice Bill.
 * Baker, Steve (1993), Picturing the Beast: Animals, identity and representation.